enrimr/EMRReorderTableCells/README.md

 You can use this to reorder simple elements or tables with subelements (i.e. tasks with subtasks)

+This is an autoanswer to a StackOVerflow question (http://stackoverflow.com/questions/32521725/autoscroll-smoothly-uitableview-while-dragging-uitableviewcells-in-ios-app)

 ## Example of use ##
 ```
  [[EMRReorderTableCells alloc] initWithTableView:_taskTableView